Bubbq/Music-Player/README.md

 ## Customization

-You can modify the following constants in `music_player.c`:
+You can modify the following constants in `dotify.c`:

 - `LEN`: Maximum path length
 - `NSONGS`: Maximum number of songs per playlist